spsforks/SCons-scons-wiki/GSoC2008/Ideas.md

 The feature could require modifications to SConscripts to take advantage of it.
 It could also impose restrictions on the information provided by calling SConscripts (perhaps so that the imports could be cached) so that only the local SConscript needs to be evaluated.
 Additional restrictions and caveats are also possible.
 And when a full build is done, the affected files may be rebuilt, even if it is not strictly necessary.

-[[!bug 1939]] is one possible way to implement this project.
+[bug 1939](/SCons/scons/issues/1939) is one possible way to implement this project.
 Other ways are possible.
 A good proposal should consider alternatives.

 Mentor(s): Josh Leavitt <Josh dot Leavitt at hill af mil>, [GregNoel](GregNoel), [StevenKnight](StevenKnight)